ElementsProject/lightning/doc/developers-guide/app-development/rest.md

 > Note: This setup is for **testing only**.
 It is **highly recommended** to test with _non-mainnet_ (regtest/testnet) setup only.

-## Installation

-Note: if you have the older c-lightning-REST plugin, you can configure Core Lightning with `disable-plugin=clnrest` option to avoid confusion with this one.
-You can also run both plugins simultaneously till all your applications are not migrated to `clnrest`.

 ## Configuration

 If `clnrest-port` is not specified, the plugin will disable itself.